Today’s

 Staying ahead in a competitive market

-requires constant evolution,
+requires constant evolution, agility and

 relentless tech-led innovation.